VincentS/tpcemysql/README.md

 Introduction
 =============
-This is a modified version based on the TPC-E version from Percona.
+This is a modified version based on the TPC-E version from Percona https://www.percona.com/blog/2010/02/08/introducing-tpce-like-workload-for-mysql/.
-The package is based on tpc-e workload described  on http://www.tpc.org/tpce/default.asp and uses EGen software provided by TPC.
+The package is based on the TPC-E workload described on http://www.tpc.org/tpce/default.asp and uses EGen software provided by TPC.

-Modifications from the TPC-E Percona version are added support for SAP HANA.
+In this package SAP HANA Support was added to the TPC-E Percona version.

 Installation
 ============